-The experienced cruisers amongst you will probably already have an idea of where we’re going with this and it’s a trap a lot of people new to cruising can fall into it and is something even experienced cruisers can get this wrong if they’re looking at unfamiliar ports.
+The experienced cruisers amongst you will probably already have an idea of where we’re going with this, and it’s a trap a lot of people new to cruising can fall into it and is something even experienced cruisers can get wrong if they’re looking at unfamiliar ports.

 Well, the problem is that you might not actually be going to the port or place you think you are.